Magneto-Optical Trap Field Characterization with the Directional Hanle Effect: A simplified model

-where $I_H$ is a constant which depends on the driving light intensity and the number of atoms being driven.
+where $I_{perp}$ depends on the driving light intensity and the density of atoms, and is equal to the intensity which would be detected with no field if the detector were displaced in a direction perpendicular to $\hat{p}$.

-From this equation we see that in the limit of zero magnetic field, no light is emitted in this direction.
-As the field increases, the intensity grows, approaching an asymptotic limit of $I_H$.
-The full-width, half-maximum width of this curve is
+Eq.\ \ref{eq:Iavg} indicates, as expected, that in the limit of zero magnetic field, no light is emitted in the $\hat{p}$ direction.
+As the field increases, the intensity grows, approaching an asymptotic limit of $I_{perp}/2$.
+The half-width, half-maximum width of the Lorentzian is

-Because of the shallow slope of the curve near zero field and the asymptotic saturation at high fields, field measurements using the directional Hanle effect are most precise for field magnitudes on the order of $B_\text{FWHM}$.
-This is, fortunately, the scale of the fields present in a typical MOT's trapping region.
+This is the field at which the Larmor frequency is half the natural linewidth.
+Since the slope of Eq.\ \ref{eq:Iavg} flattens once $B$ is several times $B_\text{HWHM}$, and because optical trapping is inefficient when the Zeeman shift becomes comparable to or larger than the light detuning, which is typically on the order of the natural linewidth in a MOT, the size of the dark region in the fluorescence is related to the size of the MOT trapping volume.
+Because of the shallow slope of the curve near zero field and the asymptotic saturation at high fields, measurements using the directional Hanle effect are most precise for field magnitudes of order $B_\text{HWHM}$.
+This is precisely the scale of the fields present in a typical MOT's trapping region \cite{budkeratomicphysics}.